apl-cornell/PDL/docs/renaming.md

 Therefore reads and writes don't use the original address, but the lock identifier returned from the API (a.k.a. the underlying name).

+## Interacting With Speculation

+An interesting question is how both our high level lock API and the low level rename API interact w/ speculation based on how we know speculative architectures need to be built.

+The lock API now needs to come with a dynamic identifier, which the requester uses to indicate whether or not it is speculative.
+In this way, reading / allocating physical names can happen speculatively and relies on the naming layer to track speculative state.
+Therefore, in order to _resolve_ speculation, we need to make further use of the "free" API call.
+We can imagine "free" being split into "commit" and "abort" which the compiler must ensure are only used when the thread is either _nonspeculative_ or _misspeculated_, respectively.

+"commit" has the behavior of finalizing writes or reads; in the latter case this is necessary for modules that might update internal state to track ordering of reads w.r.t writes.
+"abort" takes a name and 'rollsback' the state affected by that operation (including internal state, not just the memory).
+Likely, rollback will need to rollback everything "newer" than that point - or we may need multiple versions (one which rolls it all back, one which doesn't).